 If you’d prefer to have a local show you around, there are plenty of Detroit tours to choose from.
 Here are a few to check out:

-Downtown Detroit Walking Tour: let a local guide take you around the best things to do in downtown Detroit.
+Downtown Detroit Walking Tour: let a local guide take you around Detroit.
 You’ll see the most famous landmarks, take a ride on the elevated People Mover train and taste Detroit’s traditional Coney dog.

 Detroit Architecture Tour: on this Detroit tour you’ll visit the best architectural landmarks and find out about the city’s rise, fall and renewal in this tour that takes you to the city’s most iconic and grandest buildings.